fbpx

 For land snails, tropical terrarium plants are great for the highly humid environments most snails thrive.

-Additionally, any type of low-light terrarium plant will do well with pet snails since they don’t like really bright setups.
+Additionally, any type of low-light terrarium plant will do well with pet snails since they don’t like bright setups.

 Live plants in general are beneficial for keeping the air clean and providing extra oxygen.